Vegetable Garden

 Composting program has been quite successful.
 If you would like to contribute, we can provide you with 5 gallon container for your vegetable peels and fruit skins, so that you don’t have to make daily or weekly trips to drop off your composting.

-Volunteers are always needed, we do most of our work on Monday and Friday mornings when the food pantry is open.
-Since gardening is an ongoing chore, we are glad for any time our volunteers can spend pruning and watering.
+Volunteers are always needed, Since gardening is an ongoing chore, we are glad for any time our volunteers can spend pruning and watering.
 If you don’t have experience growing veggies, we can show you how.
-We grow a wide variety of vegetables such as tomatoes, cucumbers, lettuce, squash as well as herbs.
+We grow a wide variety of vegetables such as tomatoes, cucumbers, lettuce,

 -